 2.1.1.
-Design, approval and oversight of the remuneration policy
+Design, approval and oversight of the remuneration policy policy should be driven primarily by a culture that encourages strong risk alignment practices.

-42. To properly perform its tasks on remuneration stated below, the management body in its supervisory function22 (hereafter 'supervisory function') should include non-executive members that collectively have sufficient knowledge of remuneration policies and structures.
-An institution's remuneration policy should be driven primarily by a culture that encourages strong risk management practices.
+42. To properly perform its tasks on remuneration stated below, the management body in its supervisory function (hereafter 'supervisory function') should include non-executive members that collectively have sufficient knowledge of remuneration policies and structures.
+An institution's remuneration

-$^{^{22}}$ National implementation of the responsibilities of the management body in its supervisory function might differ among countries due to national corporate law.
+&lt;sup>21 The identification of the body that performs the responsibilities of the management body in its supervisory function may differ among countries due to national corporate law.
 CEBS is aware that within Member States usually one of two governance structures is used - a unitary or a dual board structure.
 No particular structure is advocated by these guidelines.

-- 43. The supervisory function is responsible for approving and maintaining the remuneration policy of the institution, and overseeing its implementation.
+43. The supervisory function is responsible for approving and maintaining the remuneration policy of the institution, and overseeing its implementation.
 The remuneration policy should not primarily be controlled by the CEO or other executive directors.
 The supervisory function should also approve any subsequent material exemptions or changes to the remuneration policy and carefully consider and monitor their effects.
 Procedures to determine remuneration should be clear, well-documented and internally transparent.
-For example, proper documentation should be provided on the decision-making process, the determination of the Identified Staff, the measures used to avoid conflicts of interest, the criteria used to determine the ratio between the fixed and variable remuneration components, the risk-adjustment mechanisms used etc. - 44.
-In the design and oversight of the institution's remuneration policies, the supervisory function should take into account the inputs provided by all competent corporate functions (i.e. risk management, compliance, human resources, strategic planning, etc.).
-As a result, those functions should be properly involved in the design of the remuneration policy of the institution. - 45.
-Ultimately, the supervisory function should ensure that an institution's remuneration policy is consistent with and promotes sound and effective risk management.
+For example, proper documentation should be provided on the decision-making process, the determination of the Identified Staff, the measures used to avoid conflicts of interest, the criteria used to determine the ratio between the fixed and variable remuneration components, the risk-adjustment mechanisms used etc.

+44. In the design and oversight of the institution's remuneration policies, the supervisory function should take into account the inputs provided by all competent corporate functions (i.e. risk management, compliance, human resources, strategic planning, etc.).
+As a result, those functions should be properly involved in the design of the remuneration policy of the institution.

+45. Ultimately, the supervisory function should ensure that an institution's remuneration policy is consistent with and promotes sound and effective risk management.
 The remuneration policy should not encourage excessive risk taking and should enable the institution to achieve and maintain a sound capital base.